jagexbots/Runescape-3-Auto-Attack-Bot/README.md

 **If would like to set a new attack colour, hold Z and then tap V when over the target** - or the auto click will click the target.

 **Mouseover text should be enabled for the basic entity auto click option**, but for all else, silent click, auto-hunt, it doesn't matter.
-Obv the idea is to detect if you are pointing at an entity worth clicking, then it checks to see if the game created a "Mouseover text" tooltip.
+Obv the idea is to detect if you are pointing at an entity worth clicking, it checks to see if the game created a "Mouseover text" tooltip.
 This is handy for auto alchemy, but for mining I would use silent click.

 ## More Information
 ```satt help```